You might’ve heard of Brené Brown from her viral TED talk.

 I recommend The Gifts of Imperfection only if…

-you want a general outline of what it takes to boost your self-esteem… And if you can get past Brown’s many lofty terms, bland writing and privileged mindset.
+you want a general outline of what it takes to boost your self-esteem… And if you can get past Brown’s many lofty terms and bland writing.

 For richer insight and practical tips on how to overcome shame, I highly recommend Hal and Sidra Stone’s book Embracing Your Inner Critic (non-affiliate link).